ethereum/go-ethereum/docs/monitoring/understanding-dashboards.md

 #### Compaction time, delay and count

-These panels show the amount of time spent compacting the levelDB database, duration write operations to the database are delayed due to compaction and the frequency of compaction executions.
+These panels show the amount of time spent compacting the levelDB database, duration write operations to the database are delayed due to compaction and the count of various types of compaction executions.

 <Note>
 The current default Geth Grafana dashboard includes panels for light nodes.
 Light nodes are not currently functional since Ethereum moved to proof-of-stake.